Attributes Guided Feature Learning for Vehicle Re-identification: DF-CVTC Network Architecture

 \subsection{Subnetworks}

-As shown in Fig.~\ref{fig::framework}, each subnetwork consists of a predictor part and a feature extraction part, with inputs of the feature maps from Block-1 and Block-3 respectively in the backbone.
+As shown in Fig.~\ref{fig::framework}, each subnetwork consists of a predictor part and a feature extraction part.
+To share the low-level information and reduce the complexity of our network, we use the feature of Block-1 as the input of the following predictor part.

 The predictor is composed of three convolutional (Conv) layers and one fully-connected (FC) layer which outputs a probability distribution over the corresponding (view, type or color) values.
 The kernel sizes in the three Conv layers are $5\times5$, $3\times3$, $5\times5$, respectively.
 The strides for these kernels are 3, 2 and 1, respectively.
 We use ReLU activation in all three layers and add a $batch$ $normalization$ layer after each Conv layer.
 The resulting feature vector is fed into the following FC layer to predict the attribute scores via the $K$-way softmax.